 Too often, recipes for vegetarian entrées seem more like side dishes masquerading as mains, or they rely on loads of fatty cheese or butter for flavor.
 These easy vegetarian mains are inspired by global cuisines and are all simple enough for a weeknight dinner.

-They’re satisfying, delicious, and pretty darn healthy—we only snuck cheese into one (OK, two, but for the last one it’s optional).
+They’re satisfying, delicious, and pretty darn healthy—we only slipped cheese into a few (and for the last one it’s optional).
+As an added bonus, many of these meals are pantry-friendly too.

 Related Reading: Easy Pasta Recipes to Make with Pantry Staples